tokkonopapa/WordPress-IP-Geo-Block/README.md

     [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
-), this plugin uses its local database prior to the REST APIs.After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.
+), this plugin uses its local database prior to the REST APIs.
+After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.